-The Alaskan Klee Kai is a tiny dog that looks just like a miniature Husky.
+The Alaskan Klee Kai is a tiny dog that looks just like a miniature Husky but was developed only in the 1970s by crossing a Husky with smaller breeds.
 High-energy and alert, this breed is quite the handful compared to similarly sized toy dogs.
 Like many other northern breeds and small dogs, the Alaskan Klee Kai is quite the barker.
 These dogs can be suspicious of strangers but tend to bond closely with their owners.
 Smart and watchful, these little dogs are adept at learning tricks and keeping their owners entertained.

 - Group: Northern Breed Group (UKC); not recognized by the AKC

 - Toy Variety: up to 13 inches, up to 13 pounds

 - Miniature Variety: 13 to 15 inches at the shoulder, 13 to 16 pounds

 - Standard Variety: 15 to 17 inches at the shoulder, 15 to 18 pounds

 - Coat and Color: Thick but not overly long, downy undercoat; sheds moderately year-round' generally comes in the classic “masked” coloration with a darker top and a dark mask and white underside.
 The darker coat may be black, red, or gray.